Has the 21st Century finally arrived?

 McKinsey shared data covering the first three months of the pandemic showing an almost vertical shift in the progression towards digital transformation.
 The rise of digital is exponential and the promised Information Age has truly arrived with a bang, rather than the whimper at the turn of the century.

-Cloud Computing – a promise or a curse?
+Cloud Computing – vice or virtue

 Digital minnows have become dominant market players.
 Tech stocks and digitally-enabled businesses are exploding as traditional players fall back in the market.
 For example, digital Ocado had a greater market cap than Tesco recently, a company with a fraction of Tesco’s revenues.